Taking Your Time By D.I. Jolly

-Michael spent the first few hours washing the acid off the other man’s legs and torso and dressing his burns before injecting him with just enough painkillers to ensure he’d be able to speak.
-Then tied him to a chair and signalled for his boss.
+Michael spent the first few hours washing the acid off the other man’s legs and torso then dressed his burns before he injected him with just enough painkillers to ensure he’d be able to speak.
+He then tied him to a chair and signaled for his boss.
 Jerome took a seat in front of the man and patiently waited for him to steady his thoughts.
-As the blur of pain slipped away tears began streaming down his face.
+As the blur of pain slipped away tears began to stream down his face.

 “W…w….what do you want with me.”